 CORE uses a thermal energy transfer sensor (not skin temperature) and we validate against other ‘accurate’ methods, most commonly the ingested e-pill as this is best suited for sporting activity.
-We also test against rectal thermometers, bladder catheters and heart catheters to validate the accuracy of CORE.

 CORE can now be sold as a clinical thermometer for use in the United States.